logo

 I try to personally respond to all of my emails and I really do love to hear from my readers!
 I also love when I get recipe requests because it takes all the guess work out of the whole “What recipe or dish should I try now?”.
 I also try to post recipes from all the various Indian regions and have also tried my hand at a few Indian fusion dishes as well.
 So keep all the email coming!
 I am also open to any and all comments, suggestions and even criticisms.

-First and foremost, I encourage you to read the recipe through and make sure that you have all the required ingredients and cooking vessels needed on hand.
+First and foremost, I encourage you to read through the recipe in its entirety and make sure that you have all the required ingredients and cooking vessels needed on hand.
 Secondly, please do make sure that you fully understand the preparation method and the cooking techniques that may be involved.
 If you have any questions, please feel free to email me directly or you can always perform a simple web search.

 Next, it is a very common misconception that all Indian food is spicy hot.
 This statement couldn’t be further from the truth, Indian food is indeed very flavorful but that doesn’t necessarily mean spicy hot.
 You, as the cook, have the distinct ability to control the spiciness of any dish you prepare.
 So feel free to add extra chilies or chili powder or omit these ingredients all together.
+Traditionally, Indians usually do not de-seed their chilies but if you wish, feel free to remove the seeds as it will give your dish a subtle chili flavor without all the spicy heat.
 It is totally up to you and your own personal preference.

 Well my recipes generally serve between 4-6 people easily, this again depends upon your appetite of course!
 Indian dishes are usually always served family style, sharing is always important and typically --- the more the merrier!